google/weather-tools/weather_mv/README.md

 * `--service_account`: Service account address when using a private key for earth engine authentication.
 * `--private_key`: To use a private key for earth engine authentication.
 Only used with the `service_account` flag.
 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.
-* `-s, --skip-region-validation` : Skip validation of regions for data migration.
+* `-s, --skip_region_validation` : Skip validation of regions for data migration.
 Default: off.
 * `-f, --force`: A flag that allows overwriting of existing asset files in the GCS bucket.
 Default: off, which means that the ingestion of URIs for which assets files (GeoTiff/CSV) already exist in the GCS bucket will be skipped.
 * `--ee_qps`: Maximum queries per second allowed by EE for your project.
 Default: 10.